Music of Spain: Crossover with Latin American markets

-As Spanish is commonly spoken in Spain and most of Latin America, music from both regions have been able to crossover with each other.
+As Spanish is commonly spoken in Spain and most of Latin America, music from both regions has been able to cross over.
 According to the Sociedad General de Autores y Editores (SGAE), Spain is the largest Latino music market in the world.

 As a result, the Latin music industry encompasses Spanish-language music from Spain.
-The Latin Academy of Recording Arts & Sciences, the organization responsible for the Latin Grammy Awards, includes music from Spain including a category for Best Flamenco Album with voting members living in the country.
+The Latin Academy of Recording Arts & Sciences, the organization responsible for the Latin Grammy Awards, includes music from Spain, with a category for Best Flamenco Album and voting members living in the country.

 Music by region

 The regions of Spain have distinctive musical traditions.
 There is also a movement of singer-songwriters with politically active lyrics, paralleling similar developments in Latin America and Portugal.
 The singer and composer Eliseo Parra (b 1949) has recorded traditional folk music from the Basque country and Castile as well as his own compositions inspired from the musical styles of Spain and abroad.